anthonyamar/my-second-brain/Productivity/Zettelkasten for musicians.md

 ### Using YAML front matter to tag notes

-By using the #YAML front matter, we could set theses tags easily at the top of each new idea (the template plugin is useful for that) and you'd just fill the needed values.
+By using the #YAML front matter, we could set these tags easily at the top of each new idea (the template plugin is useful for that) and you'd just fill the needed values.
 YAML is a very easy data format language that uses a simple `key: value` couple to define things.
 Here's the basic example of how to write a YAML front matter in Obsidian:

 ```yaml
 ---